Riddhis2226/ESGenius-AI/README.md

 ## ⭐ Support

 <p align="center">
-If you like this project, give it a ⭐ and share it!
+Give this project a ⭐ if you like it!
 </p>

 ---